zacwest/ZSWTaggedString/README.md

 [![License](https://img.shields.io/cocoapods/l/ZSWTaggedString.svg?style=flat)](http://cocoadocs.org/docsets/ZSWTaggedString)
 [![Platform](https://img.shields.io/cocoapods/p/ZSWTaggedString.svg?style=flat)](http://cocoadocs.org/docsets/ZSWTaggedString)-->

-ZSWTaggedString converts `NSStrings` marked-up with tags into `NSAttributedStrings`.
-Tags are similar to HTML, except you define what each tags represents.
+ZSWTaggedString converts an `NSString` marked-up with tags into an  `NSAttributedString`.
+Tags are similar to HTML except you define what each tag represents.

-The goal of this library is to separate presentation from string generation while making it easier to create `NSAttributedStrings`.
-This allows us to produce strings with decoration without requiring concatenated strings or hard-to-localize substring searches.
+The goal of this library is to separate presentation from string generation while making it easier to create attributed strings.
+This way you can decorate strings without concatenating or using hard-to-localize substring searches.

 The most common example is applying a style change to part of a string.
-Let's turn a single word bold:
+Let's format a string like "**dogs** are cute!":

 ```objective-c
 NSString *localizedString = NSLocalizedString(@"<b>dogs</b> are cute!", nil);